bcomnes/dotpile/README.md

 3. If the user is not boostraped, handle existing `~/.bash_profile` and `~/.bashrc` files and boostrap the new rc files and `~/bashrc.d/` directory.
 4. If the user is already boostraped, do nothing.
 (Details exposed via API or flag).

-At this point, a second set of scripts can be run to compose
+At this point, the script/process of your choice can compose the contents of `~/bashrc.d/`.

 ## Install